isomerpages/mlaw-rom/_information-for-moneylenders/Compliance (AML | CFT | CPF).md

 On MHA’s website on <a target="_blank" href="https://www.mha.gov.sg/what-we-do/managing-security-threats/countering-the-financing-of-terrorism">IMC-TD</a>, you will find information on counter terrorism financing legislation, IMC-TD’s process of designation, and relevant news articles.

-To find out more about your obligations as a regulated dealer on countering terrorism financing, please click <a target="_blank" href="https://acd.mlaw.gov.sg/images/Measures%20relating%20to%20prevention%20of%20terrorism%20financing.pdf">here</a>.
+To find out more about your obligations as a licensed moneylender on countering terrorism financing, please click <a target="_blank" href="https://acd.mlaw.gov.sg/images/Measures%20relating%20to%20prevention%20of%20terrorism%20financing.pdf">here</a>.

 **3. AML/CFT/CPF Resources**